Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-Besides in-vacuo dispersion another aspect of the physics of Planck-scale modified dispersion relations that we should soon be able to test in controlled laboratory experiments is the one concerning anomalous thresholds, at least in the case of the $\gamma \gamma \rightarrow e^+ e^-$ process which I already considered from an astrophysics perspective in Subsection III.D.
-It is in fact not so far from our present technical capabilities to set up collisions between $10 TeV$ photons and $0.03 eV$ photons, thereby reproducing essentially the situation of the analysis of blazars that I discussed in Subsection III.D.
+Besides in-vacuo dispersion another aspect of the physics of Planck-scale modified dispersion relations that we should soon be able to test in controlled laboratory experiments is the one concerning anomalous thresholds, at least in the case of the $\gamma \gamma \rightarrow e^+ e^-$ process which I already considered from an astrophysics perspective in Section~\ref{pair-production}.
+It is in fact not so far from our present technical capabilities to set up collisions between, say, 10~TeV photons and, say, 0.03~eV photons, thereby reproducing essentially the situation of the analysis of blazars that I discussed in Section~\ref{pair-production}.
 And notice that with respect to the analysis of observations of blazars such controlled laboratory studies would give much more powerful indications.
-In particular, for the analysis of observations of blazars that I discussed in Subsection III.D a key limitation on our ability to translate the data into experimental bounds on parameters of a pure-kinematics framework was due to the fact that (even assuming we are indeed seeing absorption of multi$TeV$ photons) the astrophysics context does not allow us to firmly establish whether the absorption is indeed due to the infrared component of the intergalactic background radiation (as expected) or instead is due to a higher-energy component of the background (in which case the absorption would instead be compatible with some corresponding Planck-scale pictures).
-If collisions between $10 TeV$ photons and $0.03 eV$ photons in the lab do produce pairs, since we would in that case have total control on the properties of the particles in the in state of the process, then we will have firm pure-kinematics bounds on the parameters of certain corresponding Planck scale test theories (such as the PKV0 test theory).
+In particular, for the analysis of observations of blazars that I discussed in Section~\ref{pair-production} a key limitation on our ability to translate the data into experimental bounds on parameters of a pure-kinematics framework was due to the fact that (even assuming we are indeed seeing absorption of multiTeV photons) the astrophysics context does not allow us to firmly establish whether the absorption is indeed due to the infrared component of the intergalactic background radiation (as expected) or instead is due to a higher-energy component of the background (in which case the absorption would instead be compatible with some corresponding Planck-scale pictures).
+If collisions between 10~TeV photons and 0.03~eV photons in the lab do produce pairs, since we would in that case have total control on the properties of the particles in the in state of the process, then we will have firm pure-kinematics bounds on the parameters of certain corresponding Planck scale test theories (such as the PKV0 test theory).

-These laboratory studies of Planck-scale-modified dispersion relations could of course be adapted also to the FTV0 test theory, by simply introducing some handles on the polarization of the photons that are placed under observation.
+These laboratory studies of Planck-scale-modified dispersion relations could of course be adapted also to the FTV0 test theory, by simply introducing some handles on the polarization of the photons that are placed under observation (also see Refs.~\cite{gharibyan2003,gharibyan2012}), with sensitivity not far from Planck-scale sentivity in controlled laboratory experiments.